Quadrid/lorOS/README.md

 ## What is lorOS based on?
 We use Arch Linux as a base.
 While it isn't considered the most stable distro, it is easy to modify the install media which is why we chose it: We want to make it as easy as possible to contribute.

 The desktop enviroment is [cutefish](https://en.cutefishos.com).
-It is, like our system, unfinished, but it is easy to use
+It is, like our system, unfinished, but it is easy to use.

 ## How to install lorOS on your Windows computer